Reel Ree:views : October 2025

 We are introduced to Will Byers and his friends, Mike, Lucas and Dustin.
 We first meet Will with his friends playing the board game, Dungeons and Dragons (D&D for short), but as it is getting late, the kids are asked to leave Mike's house.
 On his way home, Will gets run off the road and abducted.
 The following day, Will's mum, Joyce, asks Will's brother Johnathan about Will's whereabouts, but when he does not know, Joyce asks Jim Hopper, the town's Sheriff, for help.
 A townwide search and investigation is initiated, but the more they look for Will, the less it seems likely he is alive.
 Moreover, Joyce, distraught from the disappearance of her son, seems to think that Will is still alive and talking to her through the flickering lights in her home.
 Will's friends Mike, Lucas and Dustin also search for Will on their own and end up bumping into Eleven, a little girl with extraordinary powers.

 The show grabs you with Will's disappearance.
 The what, the how and the why.
 The kids are intriguing because they are kids who play a fictional board game and seem to relate the game to real life, which actually works in their favour in the understanding of what is going on and what to do.
-Plus they are just kids being kids, which is nice to see.
+Plus, they are just kids being kids, which is nice to see.
 With Joyce practically coming across as though she is losing her mind through grief and Jim Hopper trying his best to keep the town calm and assist Joyce in her missing son, different sub-stories arise and conclude at the end when Nancy, Johnathan's crush, finds a hole in a tree that leads her to somewhere unknown.
 Not to mention, the star of the show, Eleven, a little girl who somehow has powers to move things at will.

 It is like watching 'The Goonies' with a horror element to it.
 Something that feels authentically like the 80s but doesn't feel forced.
 This show doesn't scream, "ooo look, we are in the 80s, look how 80s this is, isn't this just typical 80s?".
 What I mean is, yes, as an audience member watching, you know it is a period piece set in a time that is not present day, but everything feels natural from the acting, to the wardrobe, to the sets and even the dialogue.
 There is something about the direction, the performances and the execution of the entire first season that if it does not appeal to you in any way, chances are, it never will.
 Also, the music is second to none.
 Everything seems to fit like a jigsaw puzzle of everything nostalgia and 80s, and the horror element to the show, though light and not gory, is a nice touch.